MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/incorporating-a-new-partner-interface-process.md

 manager: "anneta"
 ---
 # Incorporating a New Partner Interface Process
-You can incorporate a new RosettaNet Partner Interface Process (PIP) schema in Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] assemblies.
-You do so by:
+You can incorporate a new RosettaNet Partner Interface Process (PIP) schema in Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] assemblies by following these steps:

 - Downloading the PIP schema from the RosettaNet Web site.